 We describe how to set up a small computer to stream cab view video from an HO locomotive.
 This allows remote operation of trains at local or remote layouts, optionally connecting it to video conferencing software like Google Meet or Zoom.

-Hardware: We are using one Raspberry Pi Zero WH per CabCam car.
+Hardware: We are using one Raspberry Pi Zero W 2 per CabCam car.
+The original Zero works as well but is slower.

 Camera: The Pi Zero Spy Camera works well for our purposes.